 The spectrophotometric analyses of dissolved calcium (Ca2+) indicated increased concentrations between January 2003 to May 2003, August 2003 to July 2006 and January 2007 to December 2012, that were not apparent in the ion chromatographic analyses.
 Specifically, the spectrophotometrically determined data exceeded those determined by ion chromatograph by 30% between 2003 and 2007 and by 20% between 2007 and 2012.
-The reported spectrophotometric data have been corrected for the three periods, resulting in 30%, 30% and 20% reduced concentrations than originally measured (Fig. 1E,F).
+The reported spectrophotometric data have been corrected for the three periods, resulting in 30%, 30% and 20% reduced concentrations than originally measured (Fig. 1e,f).

-Fig. 1 Time series for NPOC (A, B), TIC (C, D) and spectrophotometrically determined calcium concentrations (E, F), illustrating the effect of raw data corrections on temporal dynamics.
-Coloured areas indicate affected time periods.
+Fig. 1 Time series for NPOC (a, b), TIC (c, d) and spectrophotometrically determined calcium concentrations (e, f) determined in the main basin of Lake Stechlin, illustrating the effect of raw data corrections on temporal dynamics.
+Areas highlighted in grey indicate the affected time periods.
+Symbols of sampling values are coloured according to sampling depth, ranging from surface measurements (0 m) in light blue to 65 m below surface in black.